joseph-468/adventofcode2023/README.md

 ## Day 5
 Today's looked quite overwhelming and difficult so I decided not to do today's but I am considering trying it at a later date.

+## Day 6
+The puzzle today looked very easy and was very easy.
+The difficulty has been all over the place so far.
+The hardest part of this puzzle was string handling with C++.
+I don't know if it's cause I haven't done it enough or what but I just couldn't get it to work.